 What can VCAT order?

-- affirm the original decision, in which case the original decision will stand
+- affirm the decision under review, in which case that decision will stand

 Do I need a lawyer or professional representative?